systemli/ansible-role-letsencrypt/README.md

 zone "_le.example.org"       { type master; file "/etc/bind/zones/db._le.example.org"; update-policy { grant _le.example.org.org_ddns_update wildcard *._le.example.org.org.
 TXT; }; };
 ```

-, the following
-* Ansible 2.2 or newer
-*
-* A webserver (e.g. Apache2/Nginx) with basic PHP support (needs to be local
-  to the target system)
-* A mail server if you want the Nextcloud instance to send out mails (may be
-  remote)
-* The Nextcloud `data` directory needs to be located outside
-  `nextcloud_work_dir`

 # Ansible variable defaults

 ```